Year 1 2024 - 2025

 *Please can you sign your child’s reading record to show they have read when book bags are returned on a Monday and Wednesday*

-• Children should come to school in their PE kits on Monday and Tuesday.
+- Children should come to school in their PE kits on Tuesdays and Wednesdays.
+We aim to do outdoor lessons on Tuesdays and indoor on Wednesdays.